wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 ## Benefits

-Dify for Education offers **a 50% off coupon for the Dify Professional Plan subscription**.
+Dify for Education offers **a 50% off coupon for the Dify Professional subscription plan**.

 {% hint style="info" %}
 More exclusive educational benefits will be added in the future.